ceri-num/uv-larm/challenge/challenge-1.md

 Optional:

-4. Information is returned to rviz through ros geometry messages.
+4. Information is returned to rviz (started automaticaly) through ros geometry messages.
 5. The robot movement is fluid (no stop) and fast
+6. The behavior is split into several nodes (for example obstacle detection and move).
-6. The group develops a specific strategy to optimize the exploration time
+7. The group develops a specific strategy to optimize the exploration time (need to be stated in the `README.md` file)

 ## Evaluation protocol

 Here the evaluation protocol applied.
 It is highly recommended to process it yourself before the submission...

 1. clone the group’s repository
 1. check out the appropriate branch `git checkout challendge1`
+2. Take a look to what is inside the repository and read the `README.md` file (normally it states that the project depends on `mb6-tbot`, make sure that `mb6-tbot` project is already installed aside).
-2. make it `catkin_make` from the catkin directory.
+3. make it: `catkin_make` and `source` from the catkin directory.
-3. Launch the simulation demonstration: `roslaunch grp-color challendge1_simulation.launch`
+4. Launch the simulation demonstration: `roslaunch grp-color challendge1_simulation.launch` and appreciate the solution.
-4. Stop everything.
+5. Stop everything.
-5. Connect the computer to the robot.
+6. Connect the computer to the robot and the hokuyo.
-6. Launch the Turtlebot demonstration: `roslaunch grp-color challendge1_turtlebot.launch`
+7. Launch the Turtlebot demonstration: `roslaunch grp-color challendge1_turtlebot.launch`  and appreciate the solution.
-7. Read the `README.md` file and take a look to the code.
+8. Take a look to the code, by starting from the launchfiles.

 <!---
 ## In the video